vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 and if you want to be notified when the close has been completed you can specify a handler function as an argument to `close`.

+# DNS Client

+Often you will find yourself in situations where you need to obtain DNS informations in an asynchronous fashion.
+Unfortunally this is not possible with the API that is shipped with Java itself.
+Because of this Vert.x offers it's own API for DNS resolution which is fully asynchronous.

+The DNS client functionality is provided by the `vertx.dns` namespace.

+All of the functions in the namespace return the DnsClient object that was used to perform the lookup, and take several different specifications of the servers to be used:

+* a DnsClient object returned from another call
+* a single InetSocketAddress object
+* a String in the form "host" or "host:port" (port defaults to 53)
+* a collection of InetSocketAddress objects
+* a collection of "host"/"host:port" Strings

+When collections are provided, they are tried in order, moving to the next when the current server returns an error.

+## lookup

+Tries to lookup the A (ipv4) or AAAA (ipv6) record for a given name.
+The first which is returned will be used, so it behaves the same way as `nslookup`.

+To lookup the A / AAAA record for "vertx.io" you would typically use it like:

+    (require '[vertx.dns :as dns])

+    (dns/lookup "10.0.0.1" "vertx.io"
+                (fn [err r]
+                   (if err
+                     (println "ERROR:" (.code err))
+                     (println (:address r)))))

+You can also pass a type argument of `:ipv4` or `:ipv6` to constrain the lookup to a particular IP version:

+        (dns/lookup "10.0.0.1" "vertx.io" :ipv4
+                (fn [err r] ...))

+See the API documentation for more details.

+## resolve

+Tries to resolve various record types for a given name.
+This is quite similar to using "dig" on unix like operating systems.

+The type of record to be resolved must be one of: A, AAAA, CNAME, MX, NS, PTR, SRV, or TXT.

+The data passed to the handler function depends on the type of record requested.

+To lookup all the A records for "vertx.io" you would typically do:

+    (dns/resolve ["10.0.0.1" "10.0.0.2"] :A "vertx.io"
+                 (fn [err r]
+                   (if err
+                     (println "ERROR:" (.code err))
+                     (doseq [x r] (println x)))))

+See the API documentation for more details.

+## reverseLookup

+Tries to do a reverse lookup for an ip address.
+This is basically the same as `resolve` for a PTR record, but allows you to just pass in the ip address and not a valid PTR query string.

+To do a reverse lookup for the ip address 127.0.0.1:

+    (dns/reverse-lookup ["10.0.0.1" "10.0.0.2"] "127.0.0.1"
+                 (fn [err r]
+                   (if err
+                     (println "ERROR:" (.code err))
+                     (println r))))

+See the API documentation for more details.

+## Error handling

+As you saw in previous sections, any error results in an DnsException object being passed as the first argument of the handler function.
+This exception provides a `code` field that specifies the error code.

+The error codes are specified by the DnsResponseCode enum, and are:

+* NOERROR - No record was found for a given query
+* FORMERROR - Format error
+* SERVFAIL - Server failure
+* NXDOMAIN - Name error
+* NOTIMPL - Not implemented by DNS Server
+* REFUSED - DNS Server refused the query
+* YXDOMAIN - Domain name should not exist
+* YXRRSET - Resource record should not exist
+* NXRRSET - RRSET does not exist
+* NOTZONE - Name not in zone
+* BADVER - Bad extension mechanism for version
+* BADSIG - Bad signature
+* BADKEY - Bad key
+* BADTIME - Bad timestamp

 # Using nREPL

 You can start nREPL endpoints within a verticle by calling the